Francine Fromond

-Francine Fromond (2 October 1917 – 5 August 1944), known as Anna Frolova in the Soviet Union, was a member of the French Resistance during the Second World War who was captured and executed by the German army at Fresnes Prison, aged 26.
+Francine Fromond (2 October 1917 – 5 August 1944), known as Anna Frolova in the Soviet Union, was a member of the French Resistance during the Second World War who was captured by the Sonderkommando Rote Kapelle and executed at Fresnes Prison, aged 26.

 Early life

 Fromond was born in the 19th arrondissement of Paris, the daughter of Albert Fromond, a mechanic who was killed in 1932 during a protest march against unemployment, and his wife, Germaine Pointeau.
 With her mother, a dressmaker, Francine Fromond grew up in Les Lilas, where her brother, Marcel, became secretary of the local branch of Young Communists.
 Having obtained her Certificat d'études primaires (CEP), she was forced to leave school at the age of thirteen to work in a shop, then became a shorthand-typist.

 Communist activities

 In 1933 she joined the Union des jeunes filles de France (UJFF), and quickly took a leading role.
 In 1935, she was selected to join a delegation to Moscow, where she entered the International Leninist School under the pseudonym of Madeleine Dupuy.
 In 1936 she became an assistant to Giulio Ceretti, a Communist agent who worked under the pseudonym of "Pierre Allard", using a company called France-Navigation to give assistance to the Republican faction in the Spanish Civil War.
 In 1939, when the company was closed down, she was involved in a clandestine mission to recover the company documents.